lunohodov/awesome-astrophotography/README.md

 - [Noise Analysis in Stacked Exposures](https://smallstarspot.com/shiny/StackSNR/) - A web application that assists in finding the optimal sub-exposure time.
 It takes into account the imaging setup, sky glow, etc.
 - [Nova DSO Tracker](https://github.com/mrantonSG/nova_DSO_tracker) - A free and open source, self-hosted web application for astrophotography planning.
 Features both single and multi-user modes, making it suitable for individuals or entire astronomy clubs.
 - [PhotoPills](https://www.photopills.com) - A photography planning mobile app (Android & iOS).
 It helps you plan your photos ahead of time so you’re always at the right place at the right time to capture the best photo possible.
+- [SolarHam](https://www.solarham.com) - Real time Space Weather news and solar and geomagnetic activity data from various sources.
+All in one location for easy navigation.
+Indispensable for planning solar imaging sessions.
 - [Telescopius](https://telescopius.com) - Free planning and image hosting for astrophotographers.
 - [lightpollutionmap.info](https://www.lightpollutionmap.info) - This website uses satellite data to show light pollution related content.